 Graduate students completing a thesis or dissertation as part of their degree program should check with their academic college for specific requirements.
-Oral defense of a thesis or dissertation must take place no later than the 10th class day of the quarter of expected graduation.
-Students are strongly advised to complete their defense in the prior quarter.
-In addition, all published deadlines for submission of a thesis or dissertation to the Graduate School and Library must be met for any given quarter.
+All published deadlines for submission of a thesis or dissertation to the Graduate School and Library must be met for any given quarter.

 Approved theses and dissertations are made available to the public both electronically and in hard copy format through the Library.
 For this reason, these documents are required to conform to certain strict formatting requirements.
 Students preparing a thesis or dissertation should consult the guidelines for formatting a thesis or dissertation.
 Some colleges have more specific guidelines in addition to the Graduate School thesis guidelines and students should consult with their college to ensure compliance.

 A template for thesis and dissertation is available.
 Use of the template is not mandatory but if you use it correctly, a number of formatting issues will be automatically addressed.
 Instructions for using the template correctly will soon be provided.
 If you choose to use the template: